 Whipple, Verde and Apache.
 Reconnoitered

 in 1871 by General George Crook with a . . . — — Map (db m28561) HM

 The oldest settlement in the Verde Valley.
 Site of historic Fort Verde.
 The first settlers came into the valley in February, 1865, followed by the military in August, 1865.
-Original military and historical buildings still stand. — Map (db m40814) HM
+Original military and historic buildings still stand. — — Map (db m40814) HM

 The Mythology of a Western Fort

 Fort Verde is typical of western forts built in the 1870's and 1880's but our vision of forts comes from movies.
 Log stockades with towers and John Wayne fearlessly firing his rifle at attacking Indians.
 The . . . — — Map (db m40815) HM

 Pecan Lane Rural Historic Landscape